kwaiman/Image-Downloader/README.md

 # Image-Downloader
-A Script to automatically downloads images on a webpage
+A script to automatically downloads images on a webpage